shoooe/graphql-nodatime/README.md

 This library introduces NodaTime types to GraphQL.

+⚠️ This library is not maintained anymore.
+I recommend using HotChocolate as a GraphQL which supports NodaTime out of the box.

 ## Installation

 The library is hosted on [NuGet](https://www.nuget.org/), therefore you just need to run: